Online marketing benchmarks statistics compilation

 How will this guide help me and my business?

-“How do we compare?”, “What does good look like?” and “What is the gap, the potential for improving results” are questions we hear a lot as marketers look to improve the performance of different channels and platforms.
+“How do we compare?”, “What does good look like?” and “What is the gap and potential for improving results?".
+These are questions we hear a lot from marketers looking to improve their performance across different channels and platforms.

 We spend hours each month reviewing the latest, high-quality statistics sources to inform approaches to digital marketing so you don't have to!

-We have compiled our benchmarks report from the best sources available and they're in Powerpoint with the source, sample and date clearly marked, so they can easily be added to your presentation as a credible source to make the case to colleagues or clients to prioritise investment in digital media and technology.
+We have compiled our benchmarks report from the best sources available.
+You'll find them in a Powerpoint format with the source, sample and date clearly marked, so they can easily be added to your presentation as a credible source to make the case to colleagues or clients to prioritize investment in digital media and technology.

 Who is this guide for?

-The guide format is Powerpoint slides - to enable you to easily add charts to your presentations without wasting time looking for the very latest good quality freely available insights.
+We created our stats guide using Microsoft Powerpoint slides so you can easily add charts to your presentations.
 It contains over 100 slides from the highest quality benchmarking sources available.

 How is the statistics benchmark structured?